 Building your child’s vocabulary is important not only for bilingual children but for all children so that they develop the language skills necessary to succeed in school and beyond.
-Below you can find ways to increase kids vocabulary, whether it be at home or in the classroom.
+Below you can find ways to improve vocabulary for kids, whether it be at home or in the classroom.

 As parents we play an important role in the way they learn.
 Many think that there has to be a big effort, but children are learning when you don’t even realise it.